mat1jaczyyy/apollo-studio/src/COMM.md

 ## api (.NET Core)

 All requests towards the api should target `localhost:1548/api`.
+Sending an empty request will return a 200 OK, and should be used as an initial "handshake".

 ### Messages